martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 certificate.
 Clients MUST NOT send multiple `CERTIFICATE_REQUIRED` frames on the same server-initiated stream.

-The `CERTIFICATE_REQUIRED` frame MUST NOT be sent on stream zero, a stream initiated by the sender, or a stream in the idle state.
 The `CERTIFICATE_REQUIRED` frame SHOULD NOT be sent to a peer which has not advertised support for HTTP-layer certificate authentication.

+The `CERTIFICATE_REQUIRED` frame MUST NOT be sent on stream zero, and MUST NOT be sent on a stream in the "half-open (remote)" state.
 A client that receives a `CERTIFICATE_REQUIRED` frame on a stream which is not in a valid state SHOULD treat this as a stream error of type `PROTOCOL_ERROR`.

 ## The USE_CERTIFICATE Frame {#http-use-certificate}

-The `USE_CERTIFICATE` frame (0xFRAME-TBD5) is sent in response to a `CERTIFICATE_REQUIRED` frame to indicate that the requested certificate has been provided (or will not be).
+The `USE_CERTIFICATE` frame (0xFRAME-TBD5) is sent in response to a `CERTIFICATE_REQUIRED` frame to indicate which certificate is being used to satisfy the requirement.

-A `USE_CERTIFICATE` frame with no payload expresses the sender's refusal to use the associated certificate (if any) with this stream.
-If the certificate request was originally issued for a different stream, recipients MAY create a new `CERTIFICATE_REQUEST` and permit the sender to offer a different certificate.
-Alternatively, recipients MAY process the affected streams as unauthenticated, likely returning an authentication-related error at the HTTP level (e.g. 403) for servers or discarding a pushed resource for clients.
+A `USE_CERTIFICATE` frame with no payload refers to the certificate provided at the TLS layer, if any.
+If no certificate was provided at the TLS layer, the stream should be processed with no authentication, likely returning an authentication-related error at the HTTP level (e.g. 403) for servers or routing the request to a new connection for clients.

-Otherwise, the `USE_CERTIFICATE` frame contains the `Request-ID` of the now-completed certificate request.
-This MUST be an ID previously issued by the recipient, and for which a matching certificate has previously been presented along with a supporting certificate chain in one or more `CERTIFICATE` frames, and for which proof of possession has been presented in a `CERTIFICATE_PROOF` frame.
+Otherwise, the `USE_CERTIFICATE` frame contains the `Cert-ID` of the certificate the sender wishes to use.
+This MUST be the ID of a certificate previously presented in one or more `CERTIFICATE` frames, and for which proof of possession has been presented in a `CERTIFICATE_PROOF` frame.
 Recipients of a `USE_CERTIFICATE` of any other length MUST treat this as a stream error of type `PROTOCOL_ERROR`.
-Frames with identical request identifiers refer to the same certificate chain.
+Frames with identical certificate identifiers refer to the same certificate chain.

-The `USE_CERTIFICATE` frame MUST NOT be sent on stream zero, a stream initiated by the sender, or a stream on which a `CERTIFICATE_REQUIRED` frame has not been received.
+The `USE_CERTIFICATE` frame MUST NOT be sent on stream zero or a stream on which a `CERTIFICATE_REQUIRED` frame has not been received.
 Receipt of a `USE_CERTIFICATE` frame in these circmustances SHOULD be treated as a stream error of type `PROTOCOL_ERROR`.

+The referenced certificate chain MUST conform to the requirements expressed in the `CERTIFICATE_REQUEST` to the best of the sender's ability.
+Specifically:

+  - If the `CERTIFICATE_REQUEST` contained a non-empty `Certificate-Authorities` element, one of the certificates in the chain SHOULD be signed by one of the listed CAs.

+  - If the `CERTIFICATE_REQUEST` contained a non-empty `Cert-Extensions` element, the first certificate MUST match with regard to the extension OIDs recognized by the sender.

+  - Each certificate that is not self-signed MUST be signed using a hash/signature algorithm listed in the `Algorithms` element. \[\[TODO: No longer exists; does SETTINGS give enough info?\]\]

+If these requirements are not satisfied, the recipient MAY at its discretion either return an error at the HTTP semantic layer, or respond with a stream error {{RFC7540}} on any stream where the certificate is used. {{errors}} defines certificate-related error codes which might be applicable.

 ## The CERTIFICATE_REQUEST Frame {#http-cert-request}